-7 Best Marquette Basketball Players, Ranked
+7 Best Marquette Basketball Players of All Time, Ranked

 Marquette's Markus Howard (0) shoots against Xavier's Jason Carter, right, during the first half of an NCAA college basketball game, Wednesday, Jan.
 29, 2020, in Cincinnati.